joinself/self-ruby-sdk/examples/dl_authentication/README.md

-# QR based authentication request
+# Deep Link based authentication request

-A Self user will be authenticated on your platform by scanning a QR code and accepting the authentication request on his phone.
+A Self user will be authenticated on your platform by clicking a link and accepting the authentication request on his phone.

-As part of this process, you have to share the generated QR code with your users, and wait for a response
+As part of this process, you have to share the generated link with your users, and wait for a response

 ## Running this example